Tuesday, July 8, 2014

 Thursday, June 19, 2014

-98 — Time to Ponder
+98 — Time to Ponder (Wedza: March 1985)

 My bout of malaria put a halt to the whirl of activity that had come to characterize our life.
 I needed to rest and recover my strength.
 It was no picnic for Pegi either!
 Like most males, I am a grumpy bear when I am ill.
 Besides caring for me as I tossed and turned in bed, as I recovered I drew on her even more than usual to generate the activity and momentum that we lost.
 This was before the development of the first laptop computers.
 We had made it our habit to write personal letters to all contributors.
 We did this on a portable battery-powered typewriter that we had purchased during our visit to the States.
-Since Pegi was the better typist, and I was too weak anyway, she spent several days cranking out letters.
-We also had a monthly newsletter to produce and that would require a trip to Harare to use Mike Marsden’s NCR microcomputer and mimeograph machine.
+Since Pegi was the better typist, and I was too weak anyway, she spent several days a week cranking out letters.
+We also had a monthly newsletter to produce and that would require a trip to Harare to use Mike Marsden’s NCR microcomputer, line-printer and mimeograph machine.

 For about a week, our only activity was writing.
 This led to a great deal of time for thought.
 It became clear that we could not continue to chase back and forth between rural Wedza and Harare.
 It was great to have a place we could call our own on the Stockhill farm, but it was just too far from all our lines of communication in Harare.
 The most pressing problem was developing leaders for the rural congregations.
 This couldn’t be done in the rural areas.
 We had to draw on the larger, more established ministries in Harare for leaders.
 It was easy to gather a crowd in the rural areas.
 We had proven that all you had to do was show up with the intent to minister and plenty of people would come.
 Once you have gathered a crowd, what would you do with and for that crowd?
-Our answer was teaching, but for that you needed able teacher-leaders.
+Our answer was teaching, but for that you needed competent teacher-leaders.
 Such are not created overnight, but are the result of long-term commitment and growth.

 From time to time, I had held week-long “schools of ministry” for young men who had already been identified by their pastors as leadership material.
 I knew from previous conversations with Tom Deuschle that he was somewhat interested in the growth of the rural church, especially if it were under the purview of Rhema.
 He was not personally interested in rural ministry, nor ministry to black Africans in general.
 However, he did want to be perceived as a mover and shaker in Zimbabwean ministry.
 His ministry focused on the prosperous white community.
 But, it was hard to explain to his financial backers in America how ministry in Africa would be only to white faces!
 It occurred to me that Tom would be eager to validate himself to his supporters by participating in an effort to organize an ongoing school of ministry for African leaders.
 This school would train pastors and pastoral candidates and equip them to serve Zimbabwe and the surrounding nations of Malawi, Mozambique, Zambia and Botswana.
 This would differentiate him from prosperous mostly-white Rhema-Johannesburg which considered Rhema-Harare a subsidiary.

 We spoke with Tom and shared our “vision” of training leadership for rural areas.
 It was our hope that we could bring several ministries together in a common effort.
 Surprisingly, Tom was not only open to our proposal, but already had some plans in place.
-He had recently obtained the lease to the Salisbury Evangelical Bible Institute from the Africa Evangelical Fellowship for $1/year.
+He had recently obtained the lease to the Salisbury Evangelical Bible Institute from the Africa Evangelical Fellowship (A.E.F) for $1/year.

 SEBI, as it was known, was a campus in the Highfield township of Harare.
 Highfield was a high-density township that bordered the industrial area and had housed the Africans who had labored in the medium and heavy industries of the former Rhodesia.
 It was close to Harare’s city-centre and had a fully-developed road and utility network.
 Before independence in 1980, it had been the only place in the city where Africans could own property.
 The campus consisted of cement buildings with tin roofing which circled a large open area: a two-story dormitory that could house up to forty, a block of five classrooms and office, five one-room apartments for faculty, a kitchen/cafeteria and a toilet/shower facility.